mpalash/aliakbarmehta/_content/sss-~-paintings.md

 title: sss ~ Paintings
 layout: content
 tag: artwork
 pubdate: '2014'
-summary: >-
+parent: 'SITE : STAGE : STRUCTURE '
+---

 The Paintings of Iconic landmarks of Mazgaon were commissioned by the artist as part of the project **SITE : STAGE : STRUCTURE**, exhibited at Clark House, Mumbai.

 The images were painted by **Narendra Dewoodkar**, a retired banner-painter from Mazgaon living in Vashi, Mumbai.
-parent: 'SITE : STAGE : STRUCTURE '
----

 ![](/assets/img/site-stage-structure_paintings.jpg)
 ![](/assets/img/yellow-crane.jpg)
 ![](/assets/img/chinese-temple.jpg)